heythisisgordon/SyntheticErrandsScheduler-v3/ux_overview.md

 - Performance optimizations for handling larger-scale problems
 - User-configurable errand types and incentives through the GUI
 - Option to modify key constants (like working hours or scheduling period) through the GUI or configuration files
+- Implementation of static type checking to further improve code quality and catch potential issues early in the development process

-By centralizing constants and improving maintainability, we've created a foundation for a more robust and flexible scheduling system that can easily adapt to future requirements while providing a consistent and reliable user experience.
+By centralizing constants, improving maintainability, and implementing comprehensive type hinting, we've created a foundation for a more robust and flexible scheduling system that can easily adapt to future requirements while providing a consistent and reliable user experience.